 *Note that if you’re using chicken thighs, these will cook longer than the breasts so you need to cook the thighs till they are tender before you add the milk and corn kernels.
 Cover the pan while cooking the thighs.
 Uncover when the thighs are already tender (about 40 minutes or so) then add the milk and corn kernels and cook as instructed above.
 Check the seasoning and adjust, if needed.

-*Note that if you use the slow cooker and decide to add the milk early on, it may curdle, which will not affect the taste, in fact it would be so much tastier this way.
-But, if you don’t like the milk curdling due to the long slow cooking then just add it during the last 2 hours.
+*Note that if you use the slow cooker and decide to add the milk early on, it may curdle, which will not affect the taste, in fact, it would be so much tastier this way.
+But, if you don’t like the milk curdling due to the long slow cooking then just add it during the last hour.
 So perfect with rice.
 Drizzle the sauce on top of your rice!
 Enjoy!

 much more.
 Thanks for visiting and happy browsing!